osl-incubator/sugar/docs/contributing.md

 ## Get Started!

 Ready to contribute?
-Here’s how to set up `containers-sugar` for local development.
+Here’s how to set up `sugar` for local development.

-1. Fork the `containers-sugar` repo on GitHub.
+1. Fork the `sugar` repo on GitHub.

 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/containers-sugar.git
+    $ git clone git@github.com:your_name_here/sugar.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv containers-sugar
+    $ mkvirtualenv sugar
-    $ cd containers-sugar/
+    $ cd sugar/
     $ python setup.py develop

 4. Create a branch for local development::